Why You Need a Float Plan

 - Names of additional people on the boat

-- Contact info for additional people on board
+- Contact info for other people on board

-- Medical info or concerns for anyone on board
+- Medical information or concerns for anyone on board

-Vessel Info: Float plans should always include a detail description of the boat so authorities or search and rescue teams can identify it.
+Vessel Info: Float plans should always include a detailed boat description so authorities or search and rescue teams can identify it.

 - Boat name